 Check also out: GED programs in and around Los Angeles

 Passing the GED tests is now a little easier because, in early 2016, the passing standards were adjusted.
 The minimally needed score was reduced by 5 points to 145.
-You can read all about this adjustment in our GED news posts.
-You are welcome to use our totally free practice tests for your GED exam.

 What’s the new GED exam like?